Read Genesis 38 at Bible Gateway.

 38:1-30 {s} Judah departed from his brothers among Canaanites

-I wonder, when they returned to their father, and found that he mourned for Joseph without being comforted, if Reuben upbraided Judah, that his plan had been to restore the boy to their father, but thanks to Judah’s bone- headed idea, the boy was now lost forever as a slave in Egypt.
-I know if I was in Reuben’s shoes, I would be tempted to.
+I wonder, when they returned to their father, and found that he mourned for Joseph without being comforted, if Reuben upbraided Judah, that his plan had been to restore the boy to their father, but thanks to Judah’s bone-headed idea, he was now lost forever as a slave in Egypt.
+I know if I was in Reuben’s sandals, I would be tempted to.

 If there are questions, these are good resources: